Tunnel Beach – Dunedin

 I visited Dunedin in the Autumn of 2018 attending the Photographic Society or New Zealand National convention.
 The Tunnel Beach field trip looked promising so I was out by 6am together with twenty other photographers hoping for good weather.

-We arrived on-site before sunrise and went down the steep path in pitch darkness.
+We arrived at Tunnel Beach just before sunrise and went down the steep path in pitch darkness.
 I picked a location to start shooting but when daylight broke I was overwhelmed with the sheer beauty and magnificence of the place!
-The cliffs were simply majestic and the waves were crushing with brute force of mother nature.
+The cliffs were simply majestic and the waves were crashing with brute force of mother nature.

 For centuries the Southern Ocean and its salt-laden wind have sculpted the sandstone coastline south of Dunedin.
 The outcome is a line of magnificent high cliffs, arches and headlands that provide endless vantage points for breathtaking views.